ymasmoudi/CentosSercurity/ReadME.txt

-The kickstart implements the hardening checklist recommanded by CIS.
+The kickstart implements the hardening checklist recommanded by CIS for CentOS 6.7.